vcarl/blog/src/pages/complex-forms-with-formik.md

 Given the scope and constraints, it became clear to me that the individual forms should be generated from a schema.
 After some trial and error iteration, I found a pattern that worked quite well.
+I broke the problem down into 3 set of building blocks.

+- A schema describing the fields of each form.
+- A component for each field type.
+- A validation rule for each field type.

-I build the schema as an object, keyed by the operation name.
-Each operation has a display name and a `fields` object.
-Each field is defined as an object with 5 keys: a name, a function to render the input, a label, a placeholder, and a validation function (from Yup).
+I built the schema as an object, keyed by the operation name.
+Each operation has a display name, an `id` (identical to the object key), and a `fields` object.
+Each field is defined as an object with 5 properties: an input name, a function to render the input, a label, a placeholder, and a validation function (from Yup).
+Some fields also have a list of options.

 ```js
 const OperationsSchema = {